Common Name: hardy impatiens

 Grow in moist, well-drained soils in part shade to full shade.
 Naturalizes by stolons in optimum growing conditions.
 This plant should be sited in a protected location in the St. Louis area where it may not be reliably winter hardy.

-Native to China, perennial impatiens is a spreading perennial that typically grows to 15” tall and features narrow-elliptic, dark green leaves with a white strip on the midrib and yellow snapdragon-like flowers that bloom in early autumn.
+Impatiens omeiana is native to China.
+It is a spreading perennial that typically grows to 15” tall and features narrow-elliptic, dark green leaves with a white strip on the midrib and yellow snapdragon-like flowers that bloom in early autumn.

 No known serious insect or disease problems.